Average Rent Prices in Dallas

 Is the Texas state average different from Dallas's?

-Texas's state average for rent prices is $1,790, which is actually higher than Dallas's $1,615.
-Dallas is one of the more affordable cities within Texas for this category.
+Texas's state average for rent prices is $1,403, which is lower than Dallas's average of $1,472.
+This means Dallas is on the pricier side even within its own state.

 How does Dallas compare to other south cities?

-Among southern cities in our database, Dallas ranks as one of the more affordable options for rent prices.
+Among southern cities in our database, Dallas ranks near the middle for rent prices.
 Nearby alternatives include Arlington and Plano.
 Use our comparison tool to see exact category-by-category differences.

 What factors affect rent prices costs in Dallas?